 Want a faster and more consistent method for using sharpening stones?
 Check out our best selling sharpening stone system.

-Water stones like this product are soft, synthetic stones used for sharpening steel cutting implements.
+Water stones like this product are soft, synthetic stones used for sharpening a wide variety of blades including folding knives, non-serrated kitchen knives and more.
 Some examples of what it can sharpen include hand scrapers, razors, plane blades, knives, and chisels.
 The unique grit combination of this stone creates a type of abrasive slurry.
 This thin, water-based abrasive paste leaves blades with a keen, cutting edge.
 The 220-grit side is used first when sharpening.
 It works to repair steel cutting edges.
 Sharpening is then finished with the 1000-grit side to establish those edges.

 The water stone originated in Japan, which is why it is referred to as “Japanese-style.”
 The original stones were natural, but this description now applies to both natural and synthetic stones.
 Synthetic water stone is made from a combination of bonding agents and graded abrasives with even particles that are molded and surface refined.
 This makes their grit finer and softer than oil stones.
 That is why water lubrication is enough.
 This stone also complies with the JIS, or Japanese Industrial Standard, which is the standard for water stones.